Best professional voicemail greetings for 2023

 Examples of great professional voicemail greetings

-Examples of formal professional voicemail greetings
+Formal professional voicemail greetings

 “Hello, you have reached [name of company].
 We cannot take your call at the moment.
 Please leave your name and number.
 We will return your call soon.
 Thank you.”